heroku/java-getting-started/README.md

 ## Documentation

-For more information about using Ruby on Heroku, see these Dev Center articles:
+For more information about using Java on Heroku, see these Dev Center articles:

 - [Java on Heroku](https://devcenter.heroku.com/categories/java)